MicrosoftDocs/visualstudio-docs/docs/ide/how-to-manually-create-web-templates.md

 Creating a web template is different than creating other kinds of templates.
 Because web project templates appear in the **Add New Web Site** dialog box, and web project items are categorized by programming language, the *.vstemplate* file must specify the template as a web template and identify the programming language.

 > [!NOTE]
 > Web templates must contain an empty *.webproj* file, and it must be referenced in the *.vstemplate* file in the `File` attribute of the `Project` element.
-Although Web projects do not require a *.\*proj* project file, it's necessary to create this stub file for the web template to function correctly.
+Although Web projects do not require a *.proj* project file, it's necessary to create this stub file for the web template to function correctly.

 ### To manually create a web template